-Spirit and mixers are your most profitable part of your alcohol range, so long as you are sensible it can really help you achieve your bottom line profit.
+Spirit and mixers are the most profitable part of your alcohol range, so long as you are sensible it can really help you achieve your bottom line profit.

 How to create your signature serve

-By using premium versions of your most popular spirits, you can enhance flavour and give an all-round more rewarding experience for the consumer.
+By using premium versions of your most popular spirits, you can enhance flavor and give an all around more rewarding experience for the consumer.

 The very best signature serves have a story to tell around the drink.
 Maybe talk about the inspiration behind your serve or the original cocktail you based it on and the benefit of the twist you have added.

-You can work with your bar manager on this to ensure the price of your signature serve gets a fair price for your labour of love.
+You can work with your bar manager on this to ensure the price of your signature serve gets a fair price for your labor of love.

 Make sure people know about your creation!
 Promote your serve and make sure it is the hero on the menu.
 Remember to let all the staff in your bar know about your serve and ensure the bartenders are confident on how to recommend and make it.